FortiGate

 Default image is changed to image# 1.

-The command will automatically set the default image to the current non-active partition, saving the effort of administrator to do it manually on all the blades and also eliminating human error to boot the wrong partition.
+The command will automatically set the default image to the current non-active partition, saving the effort to the administrator to do it manually on all the blades and also eliminating human error to boot the wrong partition.

-Follow by a reboot and the chassis are now rollback to the previous firmware and configuration.
+Followed by a reboot, all slots in the chassis are now rollback to the previous firmware and configuration.